NG-NEST/ng-nest/lib/ng-nest/ui/carousel/docs/readme.en_US.md

 ---
-label: 'Carousel 走马灯'
+label: 'Carousel'
 category: 'Data'
 ---

-# Carousel 走马灯
+# Carousel

-在有限空间内，循环播放同一类型的图片、文字等内容。
+In a limited space, the same type of images, text, etc.

 ## Used alone